Skip to main content

 Reward limit scale: Optional positive integer multiplier for the unit.
 For example, unit: "month" with scale: 3 applies the limit over a rolling 3-month period.
 When omitted, scale defaults to 1.

 Usage cost: The usage_cost restriction deducts the configured cost amount from the user's balance in the specified wallet each time a reward is issued.
-If the user does not have sufficient balance, the campaign will not activate.
+If the user does not have sufficient balance, the reward method will not activate.
 The wallet_id must reference a valid wallet belonging to the same chain as the campaign.

 Restrictions can also be set inline when creating or updating a composable campaign via the add-campaign or alter-campaign endpoints.
 Pass a restrictions object keyed by restriction type: